mehra-ak/AK-BUSSINESS/README.md

 # AK-BUSSINESS
 AK BUSINESS, we specialize in delivering top-notch solutions tailored to meet your needs.
 Whether you're an individual, small business, or large enterprise, we offer a wide range of services designed to help you succeed.
-From cutting-edge products to dedicated customer support, we are committed to excellence in everything we do.
+From cutting-edge products to dedicated customer support, we are committed to excellence in everything we do
-<!DOCTYPE html>
 <html lang="en">
 <head>
   <meta charset="UTF-8" />